GantMan/AppTemplateFeedback/README.md

 ## How is this different from Ignite?

-[Ignite](https://github.com/infinitered/ignite) is much more opinionated in how your app should be built and adds several libs to your application by default.
-The templates for 'react-native init' are much less opinionated.
-But with the upcoming support for using templates directly from npm, it will be possible for anyone to provide more opinionated templates.
+[Ignite](https://github.com/infinitered/ignite) is much more opinionated in how your app should be built and adds several libs to your application by default even though your app might not be using them.
+The templates for 'react-native init' are much less opinionated - no Redux by default for example (see above).
+But with the upcoming support for using templates directly from npm, it will be possible for anyone to provide more opinionated templates for 'react-native init'.